joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

-# What You Will Need to Turn Your Specialization Decision Into Valuable Expertise
+# [CH14] What You Will Need To Turn Your Specialization Decision Into Valuable Expertise

 {TODO: Add more subheadings for better info architeccture}

 You may be specializing for one or both of two reasons: 1) to make your efforts to connect and build trust with ideal prospects yield better results and 2) to make it possible to cultivate exceptionally valuable expertise.
 Superficial vs. deep specialization.